The Special Educational Needs Co-ordinators (SENCOs) are Claire Armstrong and Louise Tulloch.

 How will the setting support my child?

-At playgroup, your child's key worker and the special needs coordinator will work alongside you to put in place support for your child.
+At playgroup, your child's key worker and a SENCO will work alongside you to put in place support for your child.
 As a parent, you will be fully informed of any actions, support or targets.
 Children attending MOOS who have been identified with special needs, we work in partnership with the school and parents to support your child as necessary.

 How will the curriculum or activities offered be matched to my child's needs?